duizendstra/apps-script-template/README.md

 # Google Apps Script Project Template

-This template provides a basic structure for developing Google Apps Script projects locally using `clasp` within Google IDX / Firebase Studio.
+This template provides a structure for developing Google Apps Script projects locally using `clasp` within Project IDX.
 It uses a Factory Function pattern for manager modules and modern JavaScript (V8 runtime).

 **➡️ For initial one-time setup instructions (logging in, linking project), please see `SETUP.md`.**